chenyze/project-2/README.md

 After the initial import into the dataframe, I started by generating a list of percentages of null values in each feature.
 This helps to give a broad overview of which features have so many missing values that it would no be useful for modelling.
 Features with more than 90% null values were discarded.

-Next, I ran a describe() on the data set, followed by value_counts(dropna=False) to give a rough sense of the distribution for each feature, and to make sanity checks on data types, including whether a feature should ultimately be categorical (if so, nominal or ordinal) or numerical.
+Next, I ran a describe() on the data set, followed by value_counts(dropna=False) to give a rough sense of the distribution for each non-numeric feature.
+The latter allowed me to decide if a feature should ultimately be nominal or ordinal.
 During the process, I recorded in the notebook how many rows of null and 0 or "None" values each feature has, while also cross-referencing the data dictionary provided on Kaggle.

 Since we often have sets of related features - e.g. "Mas Vnr Type" (masonry veneer type) and "Mas Vnr Area" - this quick look-through helped me gain a sense of what's causing our NaN/"None"/0 values.
 For instance, we can infer from the data dictionary that if "Mas Vnr Type" is NaN or "None", it would make sense for "Mas Vnr Area" to have 0 or NaN.
 We can also infer again that in such cases, NaN values are not the result of errors in data gathering, but rather they reflect real-world circumstances (i.e. no masonry veneer).
 Comparing the number of rows with NaN/"None"/0 for related features also gives us a sense of how much data processing we'll need to do - would it be a simple fillna()?
 Or will we need to actual impute data by inferring trends from other rows for a particular feature?